Email

 It will remain unchanged.

-30. In which approximate direction does the centre of a frontal depression move?
+41. In which main direction does a polar front depression move?

 Continous rain or snow while the frontal wave passes for a period of some 24 hours.